brandon099/Cloudflare-IPv6-DDNS/README.txt

 4. The Zone ID number of the zone record
 5. The domain name that your zone record is associated with (example.com)

 To get the zone ID number of the zone record that you will be updating use cf-info.sh script.
-Place the output of the script in a JSON interpreter which will give you the zone records with their associated Zone IDs and other relevant information.
+Download cf-info.sh and execute it on a Linux machine.
+Place the output of the script in a JSON interpreter (like the one found at http://json.parser.online.fr/) and that will give you the zone records with their associated Zone IDs and other relevant information.

+Edit the text of cf-ddns.sh and replace the requested information with the information from the output of the interpreted JSON.

 Once the script is configured properly, execute it and it will update the A record of the associated zone to the IP address of the network the computer the script is being run from.

-Once confirmed it is working, it can be configured as a cron job to run frequently to avoid any downtime if the IP address of your modem changes.
+Once confirmed it is working, it can be configured as a cron job to run frequently to avoid any downtime if the public IP address of your modem changes.